Demo 1: Continuity, Plotting, and Partial Derivatives#

 f(-2)

-Which has the nummerical value:
+Which has the numerical value:

 f(-2).evalf()

-x = symbols('x', real = True) # necessary to use x as a symbolic variable (note the real=True, since R -> R)
+x = symbols('x', real = True) # Necessary to use x as a symbolic variable (note the real=True, since R -> R)

 f_expr = x * exp(x)